rajnages/Master-Kubernates/aws/compute/ec2.md

 # Compute Services
 ## EC2
-Virtual servers in the cloud that provide resizable compute capacity Use cases:
+Amazon EC2 (Elastic Compute Cloud) is a web service that provides resizable compute capacity in the cloud.
+It allows you to run virtual servers, known as instances, on-demand, making it easier to scale computing resources based on your needs.

+# Use cases:
 - Web application hosting and serving
 - Development/test environments
 - Gaming servers